-Somerville House provides a warm, supportive environment where each Boarder is encouraged to balance structure and routine with the freedom to explore and develop individually.
+In the supportive and warm boarding environment, students are encouraged to balance structure and routine with the freedom to explore and develop individually.

-More than 100 girls, of diverse nationalities and culturally rich backgrounds, travel from around Australia and the world to take advantage of the renowned academic, cultural and sporting facilities at Somerville House.
+Boarders of diverse nationalities and culturally rich backgrounds travel from around Australia and the world, to take advantage of our renowned academic, cultural and sporting facilities at Somerville House.

 Our central location means students have the cultural heartland of Queensland literally on their doorstep with easy access to South Bank parklands, the Queensland Performing Arts Centre, the Queensland State Library, Museum and Art Gallery, the botanical gardens and much more.

-For more information about boarding at Somerville House, please visit: http://www.somerville.qld.edu.au/boarding
+For more information about boarding at Somerville House, please visit www.somerville.qld.edu.au/boarding

 Shaping the future of young people – the way they think and solve problems, and the way they perceive themselves, others and the world around them – is an increasingly complex challenge.
 In a world that demands innovative, ethical solutions to a wide range of humanitarian, environmental and commercial challenges, Somerville House strives to ensure students leave with, not only a first-class education, but a well-rounded and supported schooling experience.